Cross section (physics): Collision among gas particles

+It equals the area of a circle with effective radius twice as large as that of gas particles.

 If the particles in the gas interact by a force with a larger range than their physical size, then the cross section is a larger effective area that may depend on a variety of variables such as the energy of the particles.

 Cross sections can be computed for atomic collisions but also are used in the subatomic realm.
 For example, in nuclear physics a "gas" of low-energy neutrons collides with nuclei in a reactor or other nuclear device, with a cross section that is energy-dependent and hence also with well-defined mean free path between collisions.